bulkan/blog/content/writing_a_linked_list_in_golang_p1.md

 If `ll.head` is not `nil` we have at least one node in the linked list so we cant just just assign `tmp` to `ll.head` as we would lose the references to the rest of the linked list and all of the data.
 First we have to set the `tmp` nodes `next` reference to `ll.head` to not lose this reference, then reassign `ll.head` to `tmp`.

 I hope this makes sense.
-I''ve pushed this code onto a repository on GitHub called [goll](https://github.com/bulkan/goll).
+Ive pushed this code onto a repository on GitHub called [goll](https://github.com/bulkan/goll).
 Once you clone the repository run the following command to checkout the branch containing the code in this article.

 `git checkout -b part_one`